 Baptism | Fryderyk Chopin

-About 10 minutes from Chopin’s birthplace home is the church in which he was baptized, St. Rocco’s and St. John the Baptist’s Church.
+About 10 minutes from Chopin’s birthplace home is the church in which he was baptized, St. Rocco’s and St. John the Baptist’s Church in Brochów.
 The church was also the site for the marriage of his parents and his eldest sister.

 Saxon Garden and Palace

-This is the place where his musical genius was first discovered.
+Chopin’s musical genius was first discovered at the Warsaw Lyceum.
 Imagine a young Chopin taking piano lessons and playing in the nearby park with his sisters afterward.
+Many travelers enjoy visiting the Saxon Garden with a private guide while on the Warsaw: 2-Hour Chopin’s Life Walking Tour.

 It was here on February 24, 1818, that as an eight-year-old boy Chopin gave his first public performance.
 His concert made it into the local papers and he was even invited back to the palace for future performances.